tmtsoftware/icd/icd-web/README.md

     sbt run

-in this directory and open http://localhost:9000/ in a browser.
+in the directory containing build.sbt and open http://localhost:9000/ in a browser.
 Use the *Upload* item to upload an ICD (choose examples/NFIRAOS, if you are using Chrome, otherwise make a zip file of that directory and upload that.
 Do the same for TCS).